Optimal execution and speculation with trade signals: The model

 Finally, the precise timing when market orders, limit orders, and cancellations arrive is important and not interchangeable.
-This is because the different orders arrive when the level of liquidity is~$\lambda^C_{t-}$, $\lambda^{C}_{t-}-|\Gamma_t(\Delta_t Z)|$ and $\lambda^{C}_t$, respectively, and so the impact on the price of the asset varies and the effect on the trader's cash process is different, too.
-We explain this step-by-step and refer to Figure \ref{fig:triplejump} for an illustration.
+This is because the different orders arrive when the level of liquidity is~$\lambda^C_{t-}$, $\lambda^{C}_{t-}-|\Gamma_t(Z_t)|$ and $\lambda^{C}_t:=\lambda^{C}_{t-}-|\Gamma_t(Z_t)|-|\Delta_t M^C|+\Delta_t L^C$, respectively, and so the impact on the price of the asset varies and the effect on the trader's cash process is different, too.
+We explain this step-by-step, see Figure \ref{fig:triplejump} for an illustration.

-\paragraph{From pre-trade state $S^C_{t-}$ to post-shock state $S^C_t$}
+\paragraph{From pre-trade state $S^C_{t-}$ to post-shock state $S^C_t$.}

 We assume the pre-trade state $\mathbf{s}_-:=S^C_{t-}$ is

 The impending external limit and market orders at time $t$ are